spgennard/vscode_cobol/README.md

 Using two extensions that both provide the same features can be problematic but this extension tries it's best to ensure both can used used.

 This extension provides commands that allow the developer to flip between the two extensions.
-It does this by changing the *file.associations* settings and changing settings for the *Micro Focus COBOL* extension to allow the two to co-exist.
+It does this by changing the *file.associations* settings and changing settings for the *Rocket COBOL* extension to allow the two to co-exist.

 | From 'Rocket COBOL extension'     | From this Extensions              |
 | -------------------------------------- | --------------------------------- |